symfony-si/symfony-docs-sl/components/http_kernel/introduction.rst

 The HttpKernel Component
 ========================

-    The HttpKernel Component provides a structured process for converting a ``Request`` into a ``Response`` by making use of the event dispatcher.
+    The HttpKernel component provides a structured process for converting a ``Request`` into a ``Response`` by making use of the EventDispatcher.
     It's flexible enough to create a full-stack framework (Symfony), a micro-framework (Silex) or an advanced CMS system (Drupal).